 Recapture the sounds you have been missing.
 A complete hearing evaluation from our ENT physicians and Doctors of Audiology will determine the nature of your hearing loss and treatment options.

-- Do you have trouble hearing in a restaurant?
+- Do you have trouble hearing in noisy environments?

 - Do you turn up the TV to hear it compared to others in the same room?

-- Do you ask others to repeat what they say?
+- Do you ask others to repeat what they say, or to speak louder?

 - Do you struggle to hear soft voices or children’s voices?